Gaelic and Development BA (Hons)

 UCAS code Q505

-With specialists in the Gaelic language very much in demand throughout Scotland, this broad-ranging degree will give you an excellent grounding in minority language planning and will give you the practical knowledge and work skills to explore how it is applied in communities today.
+With specialists in the Gaelic language very much in demand throughout Scotland, this broad-ranging degree will give you an excellent grounding in minority language planning, as well as the practical knowledge and work skills to explore how it is applied in communities today.

 This course aims to provide you with an education and training in Gaelic language and community development.
 You will compare Gaelic and its communities with minority languages and cultures elsewhere and you will have the opportunity to spend a semester at university in Ireland or Canada.